-5.12 5.12.4 Planning approach for buffers Where a buffer has been determined in accordance with clause 5.12.3 and off-site impacts can be managed by planning controls, planning decision-makers should adopt the following approach as applicable: N/A. No buffers required or proposed. a) for a scheme review or amendment, generally a statutory buffer should be applied and take the form of a special control area with related scheme provisions; b) for a structure plan, designate buffers, noting that their effect is one of 'due regard'; N/A c) for a subdivision, include a condition that notifies prospective purchasers of either a statutory buffer, or a land use that may affect residential amenity; and N/A d) for a development application, the requirements of clause 5.12.1 (b) must be satisfied, as it is not possible to implement a statutory buffer through a development N/A application.
+5.12.4 Planning approach for buffers Where a buffer has been determined in accordance with clause 5.12.3 and off-site impacts can be managed by plant controls, planning decision-makers should adopt the follow approach as applicable: N/A. No buffers required or proposed. a) for a scheme review or amendment, generally a status buffer should be applied and take the form of a special control area with related scheme provisions; b) for a structure plan, designate buffers, noting that the effect is one of 'due regard'; ir N/A for a subdivision, include a condition that notifies prospective purchasers of either a statutory buffer, or land use that may affect residential amenity; and N/A a d) for a development application, the requirements of clause 5.12.1 (b) must be satisfied, as it is not possible to implement a statutory buffer through a developme N/A nt application.
 Where clause 5.12.1 (b) cannot be satisfied, a scheme amendment may be required.